DJESTRIN/lightsheet_cluster/README.md

 (5) Segmenting pixels (cells, axons, etc)
 (6) calculating the number of counts per region, generating statistics

-Packages used in the pipeline have not yet been cited (I will update this soon)
+Packages used in the pipeline have not yet been cited (I will update this soon).
+The primary sources for code are Pystripe, Terastitcher and CloudReg.
+Segmentation convolutional neural network not provided.